adamhayward/adamhayward/README.md

 # WELCOME!

 I'm **Adam Hayward**, Full Web developer.
-I am currenly enrolled in a bootcamp course hosted by SMU; learning the ends and outs of web developement.
+I have recently graduated a bootcamp course hosted by SMU; learning the ends and outs of web developement.
 I invite you to please take a look at the projects I have been working on.

 ## Langues and Tools:
 <img align="left" alt="HTML5" width="40px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/html/html.png">